 Message Digest - Message Digest is basically the result of some hashing.
 Hashing is used to limit a variable-length message into a fixed-length message.

-Important: One key thing about signing is, it carries two things - one is the actual message (payload) and the other is its signature.
+One of the important things to know about signing is that it carries two things - one is the actual message (payload) and the other is its signature.
 While in encryption, only encrypted data is sent.

 Signing is more about data integrity.
 Though data is sent in clear along with its signature.
 But even if someone tries to manipulate it, then his effort will go in vain.
 Because at the receiver's end, the signature of new modified data will not match with the signature that is coming along with the message.
 Because both signatures use two different keys.